elainaRamsay/elaina-amogus/README.md

 # elaina-amogus
-Simple animation of among us in processing
+Simple animation of among us character in processing